ncatlab/nlab-content/pages/0/2/7/1/1720/content.md

 +-- {: .proof}
 ###### Proof

-This is stated for instance in [[Higher Topos Theory|HTT, prop A.2.4.4]] or in prop.
-1.19 in [Bar](http://www.math.harvard.edu/~clarkbar/complete.pdf).
+This is stated for instance in [[Higher Topos Theory|HTT, prop A.2.4.4]] and [Barwick 2010 Prop.
+1.19](#Barwick10).
 We follow the proof given in this latter reference.

 We demonstrate the first statement, the second is its direct formal dual.